Ice Spice: Early life and education

-Ice Spice attended State University of New York at Purchase, where she played back row on the school's volleyball team and studied communications.
-Ice Spice dropped out of SUNY Purchase around her sophomore year.
-"I left because I felt like I was in the wrong place."
-Ice Spice also attributed her "strenuous commute" for leaving college.

-Ice Spice is the eldest sister to five siblings, and told The Cut she was their self-appointed protector.
-She supported herself as a cashier at Wendy's and The Gap.
+Gaston attended the State University of New York at Purchase, where she was a defensive specialist on the school's volleyball team and studied communications.
+In seven matches, she had two kills and nine digs in the 2018 season.
+Around her sophomore year, Gaston dropped out of SUNY Purchase, later explaining that she did not believe the school was the right fit for her, and attributing her leaving college to the "strenuous commute".
+She worked as a cashier at Wendy's and The Gap.
+She also attempted to work at a local street market in the Bronx area, but quit after one day of working.

 Career

+2020–2022: Career beginnings

-Ice Spice started rapping in 2021 after meeting with a record producer, RiotUSA, while they were attending State University of New York at Purchase.
+Ice Spice started rapping in 2020 after meeting with a record producer, RiotUSA.
 He produced her debut song, "Bully Freestyle", released in March 2021 after a video of Ice Spice doing the "Buss It" challenge went viral on Twitter.
 Her song "Name of Love" gained traction on SoundCloud, which led to her becoming popular on Instagram.

-Her song "Munch (Feelin' U)", released on August 10, 2022, with a video, and also produced by RiotUSA and distributed by WorldStarHipHop, gained popularity after getting support from Drake, who played the song on his Sirius XM radio station, Sound 42.
+On August 10, 2022, Ice Spice released her song "Munch (Feelin' U)", accompanied with a video distributed by WorldStarHipHop, as the lead single from her then-untitled debut EP, Like..?.
+The song gained popularity after getting support from Drake, who played the song on his Sirius XM radio station, Sound 42.
 It subsequently went viral on Twitter and TikTok, and charted on Billboard's Hot R&B/Hip-Hop Songs and Bubbling Under Hot 100 charts.
 In September 2022, Ice Spice appeared as a featured artist on the song "One Time" by B-Lovee.
 Later that month, she signed a record deal with 10K Projects and Capitol Records.
 On October 28, she released the single "Bikini Bottom".
-Ice Spice's debut EP, Like..?, was released on January 20, 2023, and included the singles "Munch (Feelin' U)", "Bikini Bottom", and "In Ha Mood".